kaist-ina/bp_solver/README.md

 ### 4. Post-Processing
 - Master::postProcess () in solver.cpp (for both edge and node varialbes)

 Post processing algorithm should be implemented this user-defined function.
 Here you should utilize the transformed weight (tweight) instead of original weight (weight) of node or edge.
+As a result of post-processing, 'decision' should be set appropriately.
+Initially all decision is set to 0.
+You can specify the decision -1 for unselected, 0 for undecided, 1 for selected (i.e. x_e in IP formulation is decision).

 ## Implementation TIPs
 ### 1. Directed and Undirected Graph